GeMID: Generalizable Models for IoT Device Identification: Conclusions

 Our work presents a novel approach to improving the generalizability of IoT DI models.
 Using a two-stage framework involving feature and algorithm selection followed by cross-dataset validation, we show that models trained on datasets in one environment can effectively identify devices in another environment.
 This addresses an important gap in existing methodologies, which often do not validate across different datasets.

-Comparative analysis of DI methods showed that packet header-based features performed better than network statistics and window methods.
+Comparative analysis of DI methods showed that packet header-based features performed better than network statistics and window methods for building generalizable DI models.
 Packet features offer a more consistent and reliable basis for model training because they are less influenced by network-specific variables.
+This claim is most strongly supported by our generalization gap analysis (Table~\ref{tab:results}), where the performance of statistical methods like CICFlowMeter and Kitsune degraded by over 100\% more than our packet-based GeMID method when moving from single-environment validation to cross-environment testing (CV-DD $\Delta$F1 of 0.393 and 0.464 vs. 0.185).
+This demonstrates that packet features offer a more consistent and reliable basis for model training because they capture device-intrinsic attributes rather than network-specific variables.
 This finding highlights the importance of selecting features that inherently capture device-specific attributes.

 Our results also highlight the limitations of relying only on single datasets for model training and validation.
 Such approaches run the risk of overfitting and may fail to generalize to different network environments.
 In contrast, our methodology provides robustness and adaptability, which are crucial for practical IoT security applications.